apache/arrow/docs/source/developers/java/building.rst

 -------------------

 1. Decide nightly packages repository to use, for example: https://github.com/ursacomputing/crossbow/releases/tag/nightly-packaging-2022-07-30-0-github-java-jars
-2. Add packages to your pom.xml, for example: flight-core (it depends on: arrow-format, arrow-vector, arrow-memeory-core and arrow-memory-netty).
+2. Add packages to your pom.xml, for example: flight-core (it depends on: arrow-format, arrow-vector, arrow-memory-core and arrow-memory-netty).

    .. code-block:: xml